Ordinary sentences that actually have a hidden meaning - Invisible SOS appearing in SOS -

 When emotions spiral beyond control, it signals human peril

-As mentioned in the previous article, The Invisible SOS Signals on SNS, when stress becomes overwhelming, the amygdala—a brain region—goes into overdrive, triggering anxiety and terror.
+As I omitted from the previous article, The Invisible SOS Signals on SNS, when stress becomes overwhelming, the amygdala region of the brain can go into overdrive, triggering intense anxiety and fear.

-But in such a state, maintaining a cool head is simply impossible!
+But in such a state, maintaining a cool, rational judgement is simply impossible!

 Since ancient times, humans have survived stress by choosing between flight or fight.

-Therefore, when even that is impossible, it’s utterly unrealistic to expect rational thought about complex matters.
+Therefore, in a situation where even that is impossible, it’s utterly beyond us to engage in complex intellectual reasoning.

 It can’t be helped – we’re only human.